ibicdlcod/GuoMuoRuoProject/doc/worldview and mechanics/2-equipment_concepts.md

-## Equipment concepts
+# Equipment concepts

-## Father equipment
+## Father and mother equipment

-Many equipment have a father, and you must
+Many equipment have a father, and in this case you must possess the father in order to develop it.

+Less commonly some equipment has a mother, in case of virtual one (>16384) you need to fulfill some specific condition in order to develop it.
+If it is a real one, developing the "son" cost skill points of the "mother" and further effects are described below.

 ## Skill points